Stock image of a lady justice statue to accompany guide to employment law in Costa Rica

 Employment law in Costa Rica is overseen by the Ministry of Labor and Social Security, and although Costa Rican employment regulations are similar in many ways to those found in other countries in the region, there are also notable particularities to take into account.

-If you only need a local representative or executive, or are looking to hire a team on a short term basis, you may find that working with a professional employer organization (PEO) in Costa Rica is your ideal choice.
+If you only need a local representative or executive, or are looking to hire a team on a short term basis, you may find that working with a professional employer organization (PEO) in Costa Rica is your ideal choice in the short term.
 Employment law in Costa Rica can be made easy with the help of qualified professionals from the area.

 The maximum working week in Costa Rica is 48 hours long, which is based on a daytime worker working six shifts of eight hours.
 Daytime workers are those whose hours fall between 05:00 and 19:00 on a given day.
 For nighttime workers, whose hours run between 19:00 and 05:00 the following day, a shift should be no longer than six hours long.